-The SKR0410 MEMS microphone is a directional PDM microphone with a dipole pickup pattern for superior signal isolation.
-The microphone maintains this polar pattern across the audible frequency range.
+The SKR0400 is a directional MEMS microphone with a dipole pickup pattern for superior acoustic signal isolation.
+The microphone maintains its polar pattern across the audible frequency range.
 Diffuse noise is attenuated by 4.8 dB across the audible range while direct sound is rejected with >20 dB attenuation at the null.

-Packaged in a subminiature 9.3 mm2 footprint, the SKR0410 can be used in the most size-constrained applications.
-The SKR0410 features 63.5 dBA SNR and does not reach 1% THD until 111 dB SPL.
+Packaged in a subminiature 9.3 mm2 footprint, the SKR0400 can be used in the most size-constrained applications.
+The SKR0400 features 63.5 dBA SNR and does not reach 1% THD until 116 dB SPL, despite its small size.
 This large dynamic range ensures high-quality voice pick-up in both near-field and far-field applications.
-The SKR0410 dramatically improves both noise and directional performance over conventional omnidirectional microphone arrays.
+The SKR0400 dramatically improves both noise and directional performance over conventional omnidirectional microphone arrays.

-Pairing multiple SKR0410 microphones enables the designer to implement traditional DSP and machine learning-based algorithms.
+Pairing multiple SKR0400 microphones enables designers to implement traditional DSP and machine learning-based algorithms.
 These algorithms maximize the performance of the end product with enhanced beamforming and spatial understanding of the sound field.
-Additionally, SKR0410 microphones bring true stereo capture to small form factor consumer devices when configured in a Blumlein pair.
+Additionally, SKR0400 microphones bring true stereo capture to small form factor consumer devices when configured in a Blumlein pair.